Jump to:

 To stop forwarding calls, select Turn off.

-Settings available through the Zoom Web Portal allow you to customize how incoming calls are handled, including on which devices your calls will ring, when callers are routed to voicemail and what they hear during business hours, break hours (e.g. class times), after hours, and during extended OOO periods.
+Settings available through the Zoom Web Portal allow you to manage how incoming calls are handled, including on which devices your calls will ring, when callers are routed to voicemail and what they hear during business hours, break hours (e.g. class times), after hours, and during extended OOO periods.

 Call Handling is what happens to your incoming calls - what devices they ring on, when calls go to voicemail, and which voicemail greeting callers hear.
 To update your settings, log in to the Zoom Web Portal, select Phone from the left side menu, then select the Settings tab.